wesleymok/tod-webdev-demo/README.md

 <!-- USAGE EXAMPLES -->
 ## Design Process

-For this task, I was asked to redesign an example landing page (https://nicprkr.github.io/tod-demo.github.io/) where I am able to use any framework of choice.
+For this task, I was asked to redesign an example landing page (https://nicprkr.github.io/tod-demo.github.io/) where I was able to use any framework of my choice.

-For this particular task, I decided to use Gridsome to generate the static website and Tailwindcss to style everything.
+For this particular task, I decided to use Gridsome to generate the static website, Tailwindcss to style everything, and Github Pages to host the landing page.

 ### Reasons for using Gridsome:
 <ul>
+  <li>My familiarity with the framework</li>
   <li>Easy to create a blank project with a proper file structure</li>
   <li>It has a hot reloading feature whenever changes are made to the code</li>
   <li>Easy to host on Github Pages</li>